fuhengwu2021/coderepo/09/code/README.md

 ### 9. Deploy API Gateway (Optional but Recommended)

-The API Gateway provides a unified entry point that automatically routes requests to the correct vLLM service based on the `model` field in the request body.
-This eliminates the need to know which service to call for each model.
+The API Gateway provides a unified entry point that automatically routes requests to the correct inference service (vLLM, SGLang, etc.) based on the `model` and `owned_by` fields in the request body.
+This eliminates the need to know which service to call for each model and inference engine.

+**Note:** The `owned_by` field is the preferred method for routing.
+For backward compatibility, `engine` and `inference_server` fields are also supported.

 #### Why Use API Gateway?

-- **Unified Entry Point**: Single endpoint for all models
+- **Unified Entry Point**: Single endpoint for all models and inference servers
-- **Automatic Routing**: Routes requests based on `model` field in request body
+- **Automatic Routing**: Routes requests based on `model` and `owned_by` fields in request body (also supports `engine`/`inference_server` for backward compatibility)
+- **Multi-Engine Support**: Supports multiple inference engines (vLLM, SGLang) for the same model
 - **No GPU Required**: Gateway is lightweight and can run on any agent node
-- **Easy to Scale**: Add new models by updating the routing configuration
+- **Easy to Scale**: Add new models or inference servers by updating the routing configuration

 #### Deployment Steps